Frequently Asked Questions

 It depends on the EV you choose, but the 2023 Nissan LEAF starting MSRP is $28,040 while the 2023 Nissan ARIYA starting MSRP is $47,190.
 If you’re thinking about making the switch to 100% electric driving, search our inventory or contact us today.6

 Is charging a Nissan EV cheaper than buying gas?

 Charging a Nissan EV will generally cost less than the amount you’d be paying at the pumps.
 To learn more about local state and energy rates, contact Walker Jones Nissan.

-- Can I get an All Wheel Drive EV?
+Can I get an All-Wheel Drive electric car?

 Yes!
 Many makers now offer All-Wheel Drive EVs, including some trim options of the all-new 2023 Nissan ARIYA.
 Contact Walker Jones Nissan to see if Nissan ARIYA is the EV for you.

 Because EVs do not have internal combustion engines, fuel pumps, starters, or exhaust systems, drivers don’t have to worry about these components wearing out over time and in turn require less maintenance than ICE vehicles.

 What are ProPILOT Assist and ProPILOT Assist 2.0?

 ProPILOT Assist is a hands-on driver assist system that combines Nissan's Intelligent Cruise Control and Steering Assist technologies and includes a stop and hold function that can bring the vehicle to a full stop, hold in place, and can bring you back up to speed when traffic starts moving again.8

 ProPILOT Assist 2.0, an optional feature in the new Nissan ARIYA, uses breakthrough technologies to provide you with the option to drive hands-off single-lane driving, as well as hands-on guided lane changing abilities.9